The remaining issues of Volume 33, for Summer, Autumn and Winter, are indeed progressing.

 Plus, Peter Kilduff's Between the Bookends.

-An update on a the resurrection of an original Bristol Fighter by Ross Walton
+Bristol Fighter Resurrection by Ross Walton

-The Winter 2018 issue should be getting the initial review shortly, and proceeding to layout once the Autumn issue has been completed.
+The Winter 2018 issue should be getting the initial review shortly, and proceeding to layout now the Autumn issue has been completed.
 The Issue Editor for the Spring 2019 (Vol. 34 #1) is already at work on that, so it may actually be out in the Spring.